Splamy/TS3AudioBot/TS3Client/ts3protocol.md

                 biginteger.
 Padded from the lower side with '0x00' when shorter than 64 bytes.
                 Example: { 0x00, 0x00, data ... data}
-    var bytes : The clientinitiv command as explained in (* TODO *)
+    var bytes : The clientinitiv command as explained in (see XXX)

 # 2. Low-Level Packets

 ## 2.1 Packet structure
-- All packets are build in a fixed scheme, though differently depending in which direction.
+- The packets are build in a fixed scheme, though have differences depending in which direction.
 - Every column here represents 1 byte.
-- All datatypes are sent in network order (Big Endian).
 - The entire packet size must be at max 500 bytes.

 ### 2.1.1 (Client -> Server)
     +--+--+--+--+--+--+--+--+--+--+--+--+--+---------//----------+
     |          MAC          | PId | CId |PT|        Data         |
     +--+--+--+--+--+--+--+--+--+--+--+--+--+---------//----------+
+                            \    Header    /

 | Name | Size        | Datatype | Explanation                     |
 |------|-------------|----------|---------------------------------|